Skip to main content

 Set a credit limit

 After sending the invitation, the invitee appears in the members list with a Pending badge.
-Every new member is automatically assigned a default credit limit of 100 credits per month.
+Credit limits apply only to Editors.
+Until the invitation is accepted, the credit limit shows as 0.
+After the Editor accepts, they are assigned a default of 100 credits for all time.
 Use the Credit limit dropdown on their row if you want to change this value.
+Owners and Viewers are not assigned a credit limit.

-Credit limits apply at all collaboration levels: workspace, project, and task.
+Credit limits apply only to Editors, at all collaboration levels: workspace, project, and task.
+The allotment is for all time (not monthly).
 You can set or update the limit at any time from Settings → Members.

 Change the credit limit (optional)

-If the default of 100 credits per month does not fit your needs, open the Credit limit dropdown on the member’s row and choose a different value.
-Available options range from 0 to 700 or more.
-Setting the limit to 0 prevents the member from generating any output.
+If the default of 100 credits does not fit your needs, open the Credit limit dropdown on the Editor’s row and choose a different value.
+Available options range from 0 to 10,000.
+Setting the limit to 0 prevents the Editor from generating any output.

 Invitation sent